Frequently Asked Questions

 When can my child start learning to play a musical instrument at school?

 This depends on the instrument and sometimes on the size of the child.
-We are proud of the musical talent we have at Cholsey School and we provide recorder lessons for all children in Year 2 and string lessons (violin or cello) for all children in Year 3.
+We are proud of the musical talent we have at Cholsey School and we provide recorder lessons for all children in Year 2.
 However, we have many visiting music teachers, who can offer group and private lessons for other instruments.
 Please ask at the School Office and they will direct queries to the relevant music teachers.

 What is a typical day's timetable for my child?